 The program operates on a first-come, first-served basis.
+Limited to one binder, per person, per 12 months.
 After you have carefully read this page and measured yourself, you may apply by filling out our online application.
 Once submitted, you’ll automatically be added to our list.

-- You, or the person receiving the binder, identifies as transgender, gender-expansive, non-binary, or any other non-cis identity under the trans umbrella.
+- You identify as transgender, gender-expansive, non-binary, or any other non-cis identity under the trans umbrella.

-- You/they live in the state of Maine, or are a legal Maine resident living temporarily out-of-state.
+- You live in the state of Maine, or are a legal Maine resident living temporarily out-of-state.